 When the cold keeps you inside, remember your trees are still outside.
 They are much hardier than we are.
 They cannot run away from their troubles.
 Trees and shrubs that grow in this area have the ability to “Hibernate”.
 The metabolism of the tree slows down and chemical changes take place in the tree sap to allow the tree to withstand the severe cold temperatures.
 Research shows the tree’s roots remain active even in frozen soils.
 This is why we need to make sure the soil is moist in the fall.
 On rare occasions there can be drought conditions in the winter if there is no rain or snow for extended periods of time.
 Proper mulching and irrigation in the fall, if needed, can reduce the chance of this occurring.

-Pruning trees during the winter months, approximately mid November to mid March has benefits over pruning in the summer months:
+Pruning trees during the winter months, approximately mid November to mid March has benefits over pruning in the summer months for several reasons:

 - A deciduous tree’s structure is more visible.

 - Pruning cuts made on live branches will be less attractive to pests in the spring.

 - The cuts will have a full growing season to form the callus tissues, which will seal over the wound.

 - Herbaceous plants in the yard are dormant and will not be damaged during pruning operations.